smartt/sanio/README.md

-**SANIO IS A WORK IN PROGRESS!!
-YMMV **
+**SANIO IS A WORK IN PROGRESS THAT COULD EXPERIENCE MAJOR REFACTORING AND REDESIGN!!
+YMMV UNTIL IT STABALIZES **

-Possibly dependencies (depending on what code you're using):
+Possibly dependencies (depending on what you're doing):

  - chardet (character-type detection.)
 I'm using version 1.0.1.
- - xlrd (for reading Excel files.)
+ - xlrd (for reading/writing Excel files.)
 I'm using something like 0.7.6.

 ## Sanio Tool Chain
 Sanio features a collection of tools for reformatting and translating input data into something more enjoyable to work with.
-These include:
+Furthermore, Sanio offers a pattern for extending these tools to add your own, unique steps to your data-processing pipeline.

+At the core, every Sanio object (that inherits from BaseSanio) is a cleaner, filter, reader, validator, writer, and a data_source.
+Because the tools all share common interfaces, they can be chained together.

+Sanio's tools are spread accross the following categories:

  - Aggregators
  - Cleaners